-Pricing can be difficult to determine on for many Software as a Service (SaaS) companies.
-First, you need to be sure that you’ve priced your product fairly, and second, you want to offer the option for payment that will appeal to the largest number of users.
+SaaS Pricing can be difficult to determine for many digital businesses.
+First, you need to be sure that you’ve priced your product fairly, and second, you want to offer the payment option that will appeal to the largest number of users.
 So, do you extend a pay-per-use (or PPU) option, or do you ask people to subscribe to your service on a monthly, quarterly, or yearly basis?
+Additionally, how many plans should a SaaS have?
 It’s a tough call to make.
-Let’s look at the different factors that affect each pricing model for your SaaS company.

-Additionally, should your particular service have a material cost associated with it, PPU is a sensible way to go.
+A service that’s got a relatively limited lifetime should be available to customers in a format that allows them to pay for the service only when they need to use it.
+Moreover, should your particular service have a material cost associated with it, PPU is a sensible way to go.
 If for instance, your SaaS company helps users to create and print custom t-shirts, it would just make sense to manage costs by charging for each use rather than requiring your customers to sign up and pay for a service that they might never use again.

 Pay-per-use is also useful for SaaS companies who are interested in getting truly accurate feedback on their pricing strategy.
 Let’s say on your pricing page, you’re offering a wide variety of services across different pricing tiers.
 But despite the broad breadth of choices, you’re still finding that only a few customers use a handful of the services.
 From this behavior alone, your SaaS business can maybe infer that:

 - Your pricing plans are priced too high.

 - The value proposition between the plans may not be enticing enough to get users to upgrade between tiers.

 - Your target customers prefer an a la carte model and would rather stay at their current tier and just pay for additional add-ons or services.

 - Some buyer personas prefer certain services over others.

 What’s the Story With Subscriptions?